-With the project “Stitching Landscape”, ZETA has won 1. prize in the open competition for a new masterplan for the Faroese capitol of Tórshavn.
+With the project “Stitching Landscape”, ZETA has won 1. prize in the open competition for a new masterplan for the Faroese capital of Tórshavn.
 The competition was a two part competition for both an overall masterplan for the city center and a project proposal for Steinatún, a central square in the city.
 ZETA was awarded 1.
 Prize for both the masterplan and the project proposal for Steinatún.

 The project deals with 10 different locations in the city center and proposes new vision for the further development of each location.
 These visions range from adding new functions such as an urban mediaspace and cultural house or a new underground parkingarea combined with an urban eventspace on top to reopening the city’s river that for many years have been hidden away underneath one of the main roads.
 Together these new visions create the overall masterplan for the city center introducing a new physical and functional structure.